Skip to main content

 Fellowship schedules must be finalized and submitted to the US Department of State for review and input at least three weeks prior to Fellows’ arrival in the US.

 Yes, hosts are required to provide Fellows a workspace for the duration of the Fellowship.
+Fellows will bring their own laptops with them to the US.

-Host are requested to help identify local housing for Fellows, which may include homestay (preferred), university dormitory, Airbnb, business hotel, or a combination thereof.
+Host are requested to help identify safe, local housing for Fellows, which may include homestay (preferred), university dormitory, Airbnb, business hotel, or a combination thereof.
 We will work with you to arrange Fellows’ housing.

-With respect to housing costs, we will directly reimburse housing providers for Fellows’ housing costs.
+We will directly reimburse housing providers for Fellows’ housing costs.

 Note: Homestay providers are not responsible for preparing Fellows’ meals or transporting them to the host site workplace.
 Each Fellow will receive a per diem stipend to cover their own food, local transportation, and incidentals.